redis/redis-om-node/README.md

 ## 🖋 Reading and Writing with Repository

-Now that we have a client and a schema we have what we need to make a [*repository*](docs/classes/Repository.md).
+Now that we have a client and a schema, we have what we need to make a [*repository*](docs/classes/Repository.md).
 A repository provides the means to read, write, and remove entities.
 Creating a repository is pretty straightforward:

 ```javascript
 import { Repository } from 'redis-om'